Thickness planer: Design

 A thickness planer consists of three elements: a cutter head which contains the cutting knives; a set of rollers which draw the board through the machine; and a table which is adjustable relative to the cutter head to control the resultant thickness of the board.
 Some portable thickness planers differ slightly in that the table is fixed and the cutter head/feed roller assembly is adjusted.

-Industrial thickness planers are capable of accepting very wide boards and removing large amounts of material in a single pass.
+Industrial thickness planers are capable of accepting wider boards and removing larger amounts of material in a single pass.
 These machines are driven by powerful motors and are of very heavy construction.
-In recent times, a range of lightweight portable thickness planers have become available which use the cheaper, but noisy, universal motors rather than induction motors and are much less expensive than industrial versions.
+Lightweight portable thickness planers are available that use less expensive, but noisy, universal motors rather than induction motors and are therefore less expensive than industrial versions.

-In Europe, the functions of the jointer and thickness planer are often combined into a single combination machine, a jointer-planer.
+The jointer and thickness planer are available combined into a single combination machine, a jointer-planer.
 In the U.K. this is called a planer–thicknesser or over–and–under.

 Operation

 In operation, the table is set to the desired height and then the machine is switched on.
 The board is fed into the machine until it makes contact with the in-feed roller which grips the board and draws it into the machine and past the rotating cutter head.
-The knives remove material on the way through and the out-feed roller pulls the board through and ejects it from the machine at the end of the pass.
+The knives remove material on the way through and the out-feed roller pulls the board through and directs it from the machine at the end of the pass.

-To finish a board that is flat and of uniform thickness along its length, it is necessary to start with a board that has at least one perfectly flat reference face.
+To create a board that is flat and of uniform thickness along its length, it is necessary to start with a board that has at least one perfectly flat reference face.
 The board is fed with this reference face flat on the table and the cutter head removes an amount of material from the opposite face so that it is made parallel to the reference face.
 The reference face is often created by first passing the board over a jointer.
 If the lower face is not flat, the feed roller pressure pressing the board against the table will deform the board, which will then spring back as it leaves the machine, resulting in a non-flat upper surface.

 One problem often encountered when using a thickness planer is snipe.
 This manifests as a deeper cut on a short section of the board at either end and is caused by incorrect feeding or misalignment of the in-feed or out-feed tables, or an unnecessarily high setting of the rollers recessed in the surface of the in-feed table.
 It can be accommodated by keeping the board overlong to allow later trimming.